JDIDEK/DFinance/README.md

 ---

-**Built with 🏁 by the DFinance Pro Team**
+**Built with 🏁 by the DFinance Team**

-*Experience the thrill of financial control with Lamborghini-inspired design!*
+*Experience the thrill of financial control with modern-inspired design!*